-The initiative launched in 2020 to automate the document archiving process to limit the need to print and cut back on paper waste.
+We launched an initiative in 2020 to automate the document archiving process to limit the need to print and cut back on paper waste.
 Processes introduced to achieve this include: reusing single-sided printed paper; using erasable boards; avoiding printing with banners or cover pages; and using electronic signatures.

-This initiative resulted in a 11.6% saving in paper usage between December 2022 and December 2023.
+This initiative resulted in a 65% saving in paper usage between December 2020 and November 2021.
 The result and impact created during the same period are presented below.

-11.876 11
+55,384 65

-NUMBER OF P
+NUMBER OF PI

-PAGES SAVED == P
+PAGES SAVED == 0